 The good news is that all the complexity behind communicating with other MAs has already been solved for you.
 SDK takes care of encrypting your message and decrypting messages sent to you.
 SDK will also understand that a message arrived and that the type of message is a request-for-person-details.
 The following is left for you to implement:

-• start your background listener to make sure that you can send & receive messages to/from other MAs.
+- start your background listener to make sure that you can send & receive messages to/from other MAs.
 Listener configuration depends on the technology you use. .NET and Java are multi-threaded while PHP is not and it needs an additional layer to share data between the listener and the web application/registration script.
-In the SDK documentation (3.1.3) you will find a detailed description of how to start the listener in your technology.
+In the SDK documentation (2.4 Configure listener) you will find a detailed description of how to start the listener in your technology.

 If you implemented the steps listed above, you should have a running listener waiting for requests for person details from other MAs.
 You can automatically verify if the setup is correct by going to DevTools and running the tests: PE02, PE04, PE05 and PE06.